ClaimDB: A Fact Verification Benchmark over Large Structured Data: Benchmark

 Our final setup uses a single prompt for each label (3 in total).
 All final prompts are available in Figures~\ref{fig:contradicted_prompt}, \ref{fig:entailed_prompt} and \ref{fig:nei_prompt} of the Appendix.

 For both \textit{entailed} and \textit{contradicted} claims, we found that 1-shot prompting with medium reasoning works best.
-Given a single Q/A pair, the model generates between one and three claims.
+Given a Q/A pair, the model is instructed to generate between one and three claims.

 \textbf{NEI Claims.} Lastly, we generate claims that are \textit{definitely unanswerable} from the database at hand.
 We draw inspiration from the taxonomy presented by \citet{DBLP:journals/corr/abs-2506-09038} and the work of \citet{DBLP:conf/acl/AmayuelasWPCW24}.
 Given our specific setting, we can safely support three claim categories.